IT-VBFK/AwesomeAssertions/docs/_pages/enums.md

 ## Enums

-Fluent Assertions have several ways to compare enums.
+Awesome Assertions have several ways to compare enums.

 The basic ones, `Be` and `HaveFlag`, just calls directly into `Enum.Equals` and `Enum.HasFlag`.